 Q: Who is allowed on campus?
 Can I hold events on campus?

 Please review the university guidelines around events on campus to determine if your event meets and adheres to the criteria.
 You can also review all campus access protocols on the Keep Harvard Healthy site.
-FAS has also published the Return to Campus Space Prioritization guide which contains recommendations for on campus visitors.
+FAS has also published the Return to Campus Space Prioritization guide and the Updated FAS Visitor Guidance for Fall 2021 which contains guidelines for on campus visitors.

 Q: What is advisable for shared kitchen space?